Greig City Academy (GCA)

 We maintain high standards of discipline and behaviour and our students consistently tell us they feel valued, respected and safe.

-Class sizes are smaller than average.
-The school offers a broader than average range of GCSE and A level courses to ensure that students can enjoy their first-choice subjects – at KS4 and 5, students have a free choice of options.
+The school offers a broader than average range of GCSE and A level courses to ensure that students can enjoy their first-choice subjects.

 Over 90% of students in our oversubscribed Sixth Form gain places at their first choice university.
 Thanks to well-established links with Russell Group and other universities as well as with specialist arts and sports colleges, students regularly attend lectures and seminars and gain valuable advice on their higher education choices and decisions.
 Students benefit from work placements, mentoring and shadowing experiences with professionals in many different sectors.